skip to main content

 Zolpidem

-Drug Class: Hypnotics Brand Names: Ambien, Ambien CR, Intermezzo
+Drug Name(s): Ambien, Ambien CR, generic

 Potential Side Effects

-Abnormal dreams; blurred vision; constipation; diarrhea; dizziness; drowsiness; forgetfulness; headache; lack of coordination; lightheadedness; nausea; weakness.
+Abnormal dreams; blurred vision; constipation; diarrhea; dizziness; drowsiness; forgetfulness; headache; lack of coordination; lightheadedness; nausea; weakness

 Be Aware